Search by Keyword

 May 4th, 1977 was the date “The Beatles At The Hollywood Bowl” was finally released, which contained the August 29th, 1965 performance of the song.
 Paul announces the song as “the record before,” since the single “Help!” was the current release at the time.
 Interestingly enough, The Beatles omitted the repeat of the second bridge and final verse and ended the song after the third verse, chopping off nearly a minute of the song in the process.
 This album was eventually remastered by Giles Martin and re-released on September 9th, 2016 with the new title "Live At The Hollywood Bowl."

 In 1982, Capitol finally brought the true stereo version of the song to the American public on two album releases.
 The first was on March 22nd, 1982 on the album “Reel Music,” which featured tracks from all five Beatles films.
-The album was quite successful, peaking at #19 on the Billboard album chart and certified gold by selling over 500,000 units.
-Over 12,000 promotional copies were also printed, these being on translucent gold vinyl.
+The album was quite successful, peaking at #19 on the Billboard album chart and certified gold by selling just over 500,000 units.
+Over 12,000 promotional copies were also produced, these being printed on translucent gold vinyl.
 An accompanying single released the same day entitled “The Beatles Movie Medley” was an artificial montage of seven songs from the album, “Ticket To Ride” being the sixth.
 This single was also included in the vinyl box set "The Beatles Singles Collection" that was released in the US on December 6th, 1982.
 The second album of the year to feature the stereo mix of the song was “20 Greatest Hits,” which was released on October 11th, 1982.
 This album contained all the #1 songs The Beatles had in the US, even a shortened "Hey Jude."

 The first time the original British "Help!" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1986.
 This album included "Ticket To Ride" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectible today.